fbpx

 Désirée Weber featured on USA Today panel

-Désirée Weber, assistant professor of political science
+Désirée Weber, associate professor of political science

 Désirée Weber, assistant professor of political science at The College of Wooster, was a featured panelist for a 90-minute Zoom chat about policing held on May 13.
 The discussion was an extension of USA Today’s Justice in My Town spring project, “The Future of Policing,” which included interviews from “100 people about how they envisioned a more just, more effective approach” to policing, particular for limited income communities of color.
 One of four panelists, Weber posed the bigger questions that must be answered when evaluating the role of police.
 “Who are the populations or what are the interests being served by the police?
 What do they protect and what tactics and tools are appropriate for those ends?”
 Weber asked.
 “These are some of the things we’ve been talking about quite a bit in my community.”